 Berkey Water Filter Reviews

 We came across the Berkey Water Filter system recently.
-This intrigued us because it is more portable and there are differently sized units are available based on the consumer needs.
+This intrigued us because it is more portable and there are different sized units are available based on consumer needs.
 It seems to be more suited towards the RVer than most other systems I have seen.
-Plus it is a gravity fed system so there is no need to hook up anything.
-Just add the water you are getting out of the faucet in your RV, either from the city source or the onboard fresh water tank, and dump it in the Berkey.
+Plus it is a gravity-fed system so there is no need to hook up anything.
+Just add the water you are getting out of the faucet in your RV, either from the city source or the onboard freshwater tank, and dump it in the Berkey.

 Once the water makes it through the dual filter system, the water is ready to consume.
 So here is the Berkey water filter’s listing of what they remove!

 So How Do the Berkey Water Filters Do it?

 The process of water filtration is a complicated subject as well as a complex science.
 Several methods are used to create the black Berkey filtration and purification elements used in their systems.
 Berkey combines several methods to create its unique filtration process.